isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-Folk Tales from Asia.md

 <div style="background-color: white;">
 <br/>
 <img style="width:70%" src="/images/vol-10-issue-1/folktales/Three_of_Keizaburo_Tejima.jpg">
 Three of Keizaburo Tejima’s books from the Asian Children’s Literature collection – <i>Owl Lake, Woodpecker Forest</i> and <i>Fox’s Dream</i>.
-One of Tejima’s purposes was to transport the reader to observe the wildlife of Hokkaido, his birthplace, and to showcase the island’s natural beauty through his works.
+One of Tejima’s purposes was to transport the reader to Hokkaido, his birthplace, to observe the wildlife and to showcase the island’s natural beauty through his works.
 He used a tinted woodblock technique which he sometimes supplemented with brush-on paint.
 This traditional form allows for a good deal of texture in solid blocks of colour as well as very strong, bold lines.</div>

 #### **China, Bookbinding and Papercuts**